UK singer Brightman to be Russia's next space tourist

 "When I understood that it was possible even to take a suborbital flight suddenly it was: 'Yes, that is what I have always wanted to do.
 This is my dream!'"

-She said she passed the rigorous pre-flight test at Russia's Star City training centre outside Moscow "with flying colours".
+She said she passed the rigorous pre-flight test at Russia's Star City training center outside Moscow "with flying colors".

 INDUSTRY SET TO TAKE OFF